-First, let’s talk about deterministic and probabilistic matching.
+First, let’s talk about deterministic matching and probabilistic modeling.
 Deterministic matching is when a user can be attributed and deep linked with 100% accuracy.
 This is grounded in technology such as URI scheme launches, Android chrome intents, Android play store receiver callbacks, Android App Links, iOS Universal Links.
 In all these cases the app opens from a click and a deterministic indicator is supplied with the app open to ensure 100% accuracy.
 Let’s take an example:

-As unlikely as it seems, fingerprinting is probabilistic because you could have a user using an iPhone on the same IP as another user, clicking on similar links.
 While the chances of an exact probabilistic mismatch are low, it still occurs in the real world and the reason why technical experts leveraging deep linking for UX flows that might contain highly personal information need to be well informed about the differences between attribution methodologies.

 Now that we have discussed these two different types of matching, let’s talk about the issue at stake.
 Sometimes vendors will claim to have a “higher match rate”.
 Or, some vendors will discuss “people-based attribution methods” that claim they are able to better attribute users across channels.
 There is some amount of truth to this, but it’s important to unpack the assumptions and understand why and how.